Faculty Search (New)

 in geology, geophysics, pure or applied physics, applied mathematics, and engineering.

-- - Hermann Fritz: (Adjunct) Sources and products associated with tsunami and surges
+- - Hermann Fritz: (Civil) Sources and products associated with tsunami and surges

 - - Leland Timothy Long: (Emeritus) Regional seismology and tectonics, shallow applied geophysics, tomography

-- - Karim Sabra: (Adjunct) elastic wave propagation, acoustics, signal
+- - Karim Sabra: (Mechanical) Elastic wave propagation, acoustics, signal processing, passive structural monitoring

 Geophysics Equipment and Resources |